At Summiteers, everyone contributes to the future of the office

 Ideas galore

 A consulting firm that brews its own beer?
 Co-founder and partner Lidia Swinkels can confirm it.
-“It's a familiar story to us by now: during our first days of driving — the Summit Days — we proposed buying a MiniBrew, which is still regularly used to brew beer.”
+“It's a familiar story to us by now: during our first heydays — the Summit Days — we proposed buying a MiniBrew, which is still regularly used to brew beer.”

 A lot has happened since the first Brewed Summiteers beer, Swinkels looks back.
 “As a result, the ideas and initiatives have also matured.”